What to Pack for Paris in the Winter

 Some of my favorites come from the Gap.
 Just know that their pieces tend to run large, so it’s best to size down.
 Here’s what a flying day outfit would look like:

-To save room in my suitcase, I usually wear my heavy coat and then carefully fold it and tuck it away in the overhead compartment of the plane.
-The good thing about international flights is that you’re often given a blanket on the plane, so you won’t have to worry about wearing an extra layer to stay warm (I’m always so cold on planes!).
+To save room in my suitcase, I usually wear my heavy winter coat and then carefully fold it and tuck it away in the overhead compartment of the plane.
+If you’re in business class, then you’ll get a hanger provided to you and the flight attendant will hang your coat in a closet.

 If you fly business class, you’re usually given a great little pouch with some of these essentials (aka toothbrush and skincare).